kvnlnt/server/README.md

 * Everything is a 200 HTTP code.
 So?
 * Multipart/form-data.
 Base64 encode it or post it to a CDN where it belongs.

+Why don't you just clone this repo and try it out for yourself?

 ## SETUP

     brew intall node